 Parameter Description Default PIN code The PIN code of the router.
 This parameter is used when connecting the router to a registrar to set the parameters of the WPS function.
-Generate PIN Click the button to generate a new PIN code for the router (a random eight-digit number).
-Factory PIN Click the button to restore the factory PIN code of the router.
 The state of the WPS function: WPS Status Configured (all needed settings are specified) Unconfigured (you need to specify the relevant settings).
 SSID The name of the router's WLAN.
 Network Authentication The network authentication type specified for the WLAN.
 Encryption The encryption type specified for the WLAN.
 Encryption key The encryption key specified for the WLAN.
-Refresh Click the button to refresh the data on the page (the fields of the Information section and the connection state).
+Refresh Click the button to refresh the data on the page.
 Reset to unconfigured Click the button to reset the parameters of the WPS function.
-Connection status The state of connection to a wireless device.
 A method of the WPS function.
 Select a value from the drop-down list.
-WPS Method PIN: Connecting the device via the PIN code.
+WPS Method PIN : Connecting the device via the PIN code.
 PBC : Connecting the device via the push button (actual or virtual).
 PIN Code The PIN code of the WPS-enabled device that needs to be connected to the wireless network of the router.
-The field is displayed only when the PIN value is selected from the WPS Method drop-down list.
+FIN Code The field is displayed only when the PIN value is selected from the WPS Method drop-down list.
 Connect Click the button to connect the wireless device to the router's WLAN via the WPS function.